-The historic structure was designed with some energy-conserving features; monolithic concrete floors throughout the building and thick concrete walls contribute to passive climate control for the building.
-Insulation in the exterior walls could not be confirmed without destructive testing; interior partitions may have received an insulation upgrade, as the building has been updated over the years.
-Window sashes are single glazed.
-The building has a forced-air mechanical system, but the type of system and its efficiency could not be confirmed.
-There are packaged air conditioning units in several of the windows.
-Consideration should be given to replace the individual units with an energy efficient single-source system.
-Energy efficient fluorescent lighting is the primary lighting source.
+Building 15 was designed with some energy-conserving features; monolithic concrete floors throughout the building and thick concrete walls contribute to passive climate control for the building.
+Insulation in the exterior walls could not be confirmed without destructive testing, but as the building was remodeled recently, interior wall partitions could have upgraded insulation.
+Energy-efficient fluorescent lighting is used throughout the building.
+The shop areas lack thermal control systems.
+Windows are single-glazed.